codatio/codat-docs/docs/lending/portal/overview.md

 ## Reports

-A **Reports** button is located in the top right corner of every Assess page.
+A **Reports** button is located in the top right corner of every Lending page.
 It takes you to the **Reports** page where you can generate and download various reports in [Excel format](/lending/excel/overview).

 ![A screenshot of the reports page showing the Audit Report row with a sub-row showing a report that was generated](/img/old/a3d1d09-ReportsPage1.png)